Excerpted from the Italy Career Guide

 http://ec.europa.eu/eures/ (Italian, English and 23 other languages)

-EURES is a system conceived by the European Union to facilitate the movement of workers among member countries.
-It consists of a network of offices from 31 member states that manage 1.4 million of job requests and 30,000 employers through a central database.
+EURES provides information, advice and recruitment/placement services for workers and employers as well as any citizen wishing to benefit from the principle of the free movement of persons.
+It has a human network of more than 850 EURES advisers who are in daily contact with jobseekers and employers across Europe.
 Candidates can look for a job in their home countries or elsewhere within the European Union.
 While non-EU citizens are not actively assisted by the service, anyone can browse the job listings and take advantage of the information.
-Non-EU citizens must secure a valid working visa before beginning any job in the European Union.
+A non-EU citizen must secure a valid working visa before beginning any job in the European Union.

 Tel: +352 42 44 87